IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks-for-hypershift.md

 * If using dynamic IP for agents, make sure you have entries in DHCP Server for macaddresses you are using in installation to map to  IPv4 addresses and along with this DHCP server should make your IPs to use nameserver which you have configured.
 ## Note:
 * As of now we are supporting only macvtap for hypershift Agent based installation for KVM compute nodes.
-* Supported network modes for zVM : vswitch, OSA, RoCE
+* Supported network modes for zVM : vswitch, OSA, RoCE, Hipersockets

 ## Step-1: Setup Ansible Vault for Management Cluster Credentials
 ### Overview